Regional groups step up to vaccine challenge

-Small and independent medical providers in northeast Minnesota get one chance each week to appeal for their share of next week's COVID-19 vaccine supply — an online meeting entitled "rants, raves, recommendations."
+Small and independent medical providers in northeast Minnesota get one chance each week to appeal for their share of next week's COVID-19 vaccine supply — an online meeting titled "rants, raves, recommendations."

 Alternating between competition and cooperation, the providers decide who is in the best position to get vaccine to Minnesota's priority groups, including health care workers and senior citizens.
 The plan is finished Wednesday and vaccine orders go out Thursday for delivery the next week.